 Are you a little confused by all the different belts in boxing?
 Well certainly we were, and so decided to investigate!

-With lots of different bely names being bandied around for all the different weight classes sometimes can be unclear just what the title a boxer is fighting for.
+With lots of different belt names being bandied around for all the different weight classes sometimes can be unclear just what the title a boxer is fighting for.
 Is it important?
 Is it prestigious?
 Are there to many?
 Is it just made up?
 Let’s find out.

 Above – Tyson Fury beating Wladimir Klitchsko to win all 4 World Titles

 These days, the most commonly-held view is that there are four ‘major’ world boxing title belts.
+These title holders change at rapid speed as we have already seen in the 2020 sporting calendar

 These belts are awarded by, in order of incorporation: